GhumanNavneet/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

     > **Note**: If this is the first time you are launching Cloud Shell in the current Azure subscription, you will be asked to create an Azure file share to persist Cloud Shell files.
 If so, accept the defaults, which will result in creation of a storage account in an automatically generated resource group.

-1. In the Cloud Shell pane, run the following command to identify the virtual network created in the previous task (please find the deployment id from environment detials tab):
+1. In the Cloud Shell pane, run the following command to identify the virtual network created in the previous task:

     ```
-    $resourceGroupName = 'az12003b-ad-RG-{deployment-id}'
+    $resourceGroupName = 'az12003b-ad-RG'

     $vNetName = 'adVNet'